paymentassist/paymentassist-go/README.md

 Note that `InvoiceRequest` and `CaptureRequest` may return a response and no error even if the request was unsuccessful; specific error data for these is provided in the response.

-Every request requires an `AuthInfo` object which contains your API credentials and specifies whether the request should be made against the demo or production API.
+Every request requires an `AuthInfo` object which contains your API credentials and the URL you want to make the request to.

 Example usage: